Travel Nurses Who Raise a Family – How Do They Do It?Posted On September 10, 2012

 The good news is that it is possible to pursue a successful travel nursing career even if you’re married and/or with a family.
 Many travel healthcare professionals have done it and you can too.

-First, know that there are travel nurse staffing firms out there that get it.
+First, know that there are travel nursing companies out there just like Cirrus Medical Staffing that get it.
 They understand that job requests come and go but good employees are hard to come by.
 This is why reputable staffing agencies do everything they can within their power to accommodate their travel employees.

 Travel nurses and other travel professionals actually get more control over their personal lives than regular employees because they get to pick where they’ll work and—here’s the kicker—when they’ll work.
 Realize that you have carte blanche over which assignments to say yes to.
 If you’re so inclined you can choose an assignment that will allow you to go home on weekends.
 If you feel that that’s not feasible financially or time-wise, you can opt to take longer breaks between assignments to take care of your family.
 No regular employee has the ability to take a month off from work every thirteen weeks or so to mind the kids.
 You can.